Eli Stavitski

 istavitski@bnl.gov

-Eli Stavitski serves as the lead beamline scientist for the Inner Shell Spectroscopy (ISS) beamline at the National Synchrotron Light Source II.
-He earned his PhD in Physical Chemistry from the Hebrew University of Jerusalem, Israel, in 2007, in the field of electron paramagnetic resonance in artificial photosynthesis systems.
-He than joined the Prof. Bert Weckhuysen's group at Utrecht University in the Netherlands, where he led the effort to develop multi-technique characterization methods to study heterogeneous catalysts under in situ and operand conditions.
-In 2017, Eli was honored with the prestigious VENI award from the Dutch Research Council to investigate catalytic processes at single catalytic sites using advanced optical microscopy.
-In 2010, Eli joined the NSLS infrared micro-spectroscopy team, where he supported user operations at the U2B and U10B beamlines and developed an innovative multi-beam full-field infrared microscope.
-After a brief tenure at the Canadian Light Source as an industrial staff scientist, he returned to NSLS-II.
-There, Eli played a pivotal role in the design and construction of the ISS beamline and later in developing and supporting its user program.
-Under his leadership, several high-energy-resolution X-ray spectrometers were successfully commissioned at ISS.
-His research interests are in the field of synchrotron operando characterization method and instrumentation development, with a focus on heterogeneous catalysis and nanoporous materials, and data-driven material discovery.
+Eli Stavitski serves as a Project Manager in the NEXT-III project, where he oversees the design and construction of three new beamlines.
+Previously, he was as the lead beamline scientist for the Inner Shell Spectroscopy (ISS) beamline at the National Synchrotron Light Source II (NSLS-II).
+Eli earned his Ph.D. in Physical Chemistry from the Hebrew University of Jerusalem in 2007, focusing on electron paramagnetic resonance in artificial photosynthesis systems.
+He then joined Prof. Bert Weckhuysen’s group at Utrecht University in the Netherlands, where he developed multi-technique characterization methods to study heterogeneous catalysts under in situ and operando conditions.
+In 2017, he received the prestigious VENI award from the Dutch Research Council (NWO) to investigate catalytic processes at single catalytic sites using advanced optical microscopy.

 Education | Appointments | Publications | Highlights